ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/working-with-compliance-manager.md

 ## Administration

-There are specific administrative functions that are only available to the tenant administrator account, and will only be visible when logged in as a global administrator.
+There are specific administrative functions that are only available to the tenant administrator and will only be visible when logged in using the global administrator account.
+However, until the administrator assigns Compliance Manager roles to users, data in Compliance Manager will be visible to all users in your organization.
+We recommend implementing role-based access control to determine who can access and perform actions in Compliance Manager.

-> [!NOTE]
-> The Access to Restricted Documents permission in the drop-down list will allow administrators to give users access to restricted documents that Microsoft shares on the Service Trust Portal.
-The Restricted Documents feature isn't available, but is coming soon.

 ### Assigning Compliance Manager roles to users